jayhack/CVChess/src/README.md

 main:
 -----
+• Make .gitignore
 • Figure out how to do display
 	- pyplot, pil or otherwise?
 • Get images in real-time

 MarkImage:
 ----------
-• Have it print out where you
+• Have it print out where you save the image
 • Have it display points as you mark them

 BoardImage: